divergencymcr/divergencymcr.github.io/current/event/index.md

 artist: "Events"

 ---
-Spring begings by focusing on the early stages of making new work - with a series of three sessions led by Season Butler.
+Spring begins by focusing on the early stages of making new work - with a series of three sessions led by Season Butler.